 - 1 teaspoon vanilla

 - Preheat the oven to 400° for the small version or 350° for the larger ones baked in the muffin top pan.
 Line two baking sheets with parchment, Silpats or spray pans well with non-stick cooking spray and set aside.
 Whisk together the flour, cocoa powder, baking soda, and salt.
 Set aside.

 - Alternately add the buttermilk and the flour mixture, beginning with the buttermilk and ending with the flour.
 Mix until just combined.

 - Method one for smaller whoopie pies: Pipe 2 1/2-inch-diameter cookies onto the prepared pans, placing them 2 inches apart.
 If you don't own piping equipment, you can use a gallon Zip-loc bag with a corner cut off.
 Smooth the top of each cookie with a damp finger.
-Bake for approximately 6 minutes, or till they are puffy and centers appear baked.
+Bake for approximately 6 minutes, or till they are puffy and the centers appear baked.
 Cool for about a minute on the baking sheets, and then remove to a cooling rack.

 - To make the filling: Combine the powdered sugar, marshmallow creme, cream cheese, butter, and vanilla mix well.

 - To make the small whoopie pies: spread about a tablespoon of the filling over half of the cookies, on the flat side.
 Top with another cookie of approximately the same size.
 For the larger whoopie pies, use less than a quarter cup of filling per whoopie pie.